EGI-Federation/documentation/content/en/users/compute/cloud-compute/appdb/_index.md

 accordingly:

-- `username` or `userid`: the [EGI SSO](https://www.egi.eu/sso/) username or the EGI AppDB user id (it can be found on the top of you personal profile at the [AppDB portal](http://appdb.egi.eu/))
+- `username` or `userid`: the [EGI SSO](https://www.egi.eu/sso/) username or the EGI AppDB user ID (it can be found on the top of you personal profile at the [AppDB portal](http://appdb.egi.eu/))
-- `passwd`: the [EGI SSO](https://www.egi.eu/sso/) password if providing a username, or the MD5 sum of the password if providing an EGI AppDB user id
+- `passwd`: the [EGI SSO](https://www.egi.eu/sso/) password if providing a username, or the MD5 sum of the password if providing an EGI AppDB user ID
 - `apikey`: a valid API key.
 Registered users can generate API keys from within the AppDB portal, under their profile preferences tab